We're still collecting donations

 Boost the production value even more, maximise reach through screenings, and ensure the film’s message resonates with larger audiences.

-£15K + would not only vastly increase the production value of the film by allowing more budget for editing, colour grading, and sound – it will also include elements like better equipment for additional filming, more choice of archival footage, new locations, and more!
-Funds may be reserved for festival entry, promotion, and a screening tour.
+£15K + would not only increase the production value of the film by allowing more budget for editing, colour grading, and sound – it will also enable access to better equipment for additional filming and more choice of archival footage, while also allowing us to create a more secure contingency.

 > New Footage = £800